Student Financial Services

 Contact the Bursar's Office at (215) 972-7600 or email .

 |Semester||Bills Mailed||Due Date|

-Tuition bills are mailed and also available online via the Student Portal.
+Tuition bills are available online via the Student Portal, or mailed upon request.

 Financial Aid Deadlines